sound-affairs/sound-affairs.github.io/_posts/2024-02-08-sonic_monuments.md

 Street, Seán. _The Memory of Sound: Preserving the Sonic Past_.
 London: Taylor and Francis, 2014.

 Young, James E. “From ‘at Memory’s Edge: After-Images of the Holocaust in Contemporary Art and Architecture.”
-In T_he Collective Memory Reader_, edited by Jeffrey K Olick, Vered Vinitzky-Seroussi, and Daniel Levy, Oxford: Oxford University Press, 2011 [2000], 371–74.
+In _The Collective Memory Reader_, edited by Jeffrey K Olick, Vered Vinitzky-Seroussi, and Daniel Levy, Oxford: Oxford University Press, 2011 [2000], 371–74.